vinh-c-tran/Thesis_Research/Sound_Speed_Difference/README.md

 # Sound Speed Difference

-The ultimate goal of this thesis project is to calculate the sound speed difference
+The ultimate goal of this thesis project is to calculate the sound speed difference.
+To this end, we write a few functions that perform this implementation...